-If AutoCAD is waiting for a command, you can repeat the last command used by pressing the spacebar or pressing \dashv .
+If AutoCAD is waiting for a command, you can repeat the last command used by pressing the spacebar or pressing $\ \ \, \bot$.
 You can also right-click in the drawing area and select the option at the top of the list.
-If you right-click the Command window, a context menu offers the most recent commands.
+If you right-click the Command window, a context menu offers an option for the most recent commands.